Drug and Alcohol Rehab in Warwickshire

 You are under no legal obligation to tell your boss about alcohol or drug rehab.

-But sometimes you need more time and support.
+But sometimes you need more time and support at a drug and alcohol rehab.

 If you feel comfortable, it can be helpful to speak to your employer about rehab to understand your rights and options.